arp242/zcache/README.md

 actively maintained. v1 is intended to be 100% compatible and a drop-in replacement.

-See [issues.markdown][/issues.markdown] for a complete list of what was included; in short:
+See [issue-list.markdown](/issue-list.markdown) for a complete run-down of the PRs/issues for go-cache and what was and wasn't included; in short:

-- Various small internal improvement.
+- Add `GetOrSet()` to set and return a value if a key doesn't exist yet.
 - Add `Keys()` to list all keys
 - Add `Touch()` to update the expiry on an item.
 - Add `GetStale()` to get items even after they've expired.
-- Add `Pop()` to update the expiry on an item.
+- Add `Pop()` to get an item and delete it.
 - Add `Modify()` to atomically modify existing cache entries (e.g. lists, maps).
+- Various small internal and documentation improvements.

+NOTE: there is no "v1" release yet, and the API or semantics may still change based on feedback; in particular, the `GetOrSet()` method is rather tricky (see comments in the issue-list.markdown file).

 Usage